 The group will stay at the muster site for four weeks to allow time for stragglers to arrive, or less time if missing members have reported in dead before the four week limit.
 After that time, the group will move to a fortification site where a more permanent base will be set up.

 We have a choice of several suitable locations for a permanent base which have been already agreed between the officers, and a meeting will be held at the muster site to decide which one to use.
 A scout group will be dispatched to the prospective location to check if it is safe and suitable, and if not another will be chosen from the list until a decision has been made.

-The group will then move, under direction from the Master-At-Arms and the Logistics Officer, in defended convoy to the approved fortification site, where the building or area will be cleared of zombies and looters, secured, fortified and a watch rota put in place to guard the perimeter.
+The group will then move, under direction from the Master-At-Arms and the Logistics Officer, in defended convoy to the approved fortification site, where the vicinity will be cleared of zombies and looters, secured, fortified and a watch rota put in place to guard the perimeter.

 Work on the site will begin immediately, and teams will be assembled under the direction of the Horticulture and Livestock Officers to begin preparing the land by erecting fences and preparing the soil in preparation for livestock and the growing of crops.
 This is a longer term project but essential to the favourable outcome of the group and work needs to start on this immediately as well over a year could pass before any results are realised.
 It is important in these early stages that field workers go out in threes and never alone, in case of zombie attack.

 It is generally hoped that in the event of an apocalyptic disaster, there will be other small groups of survivors besides ours scattered around the UK, and at some point it would be highly advantageous to be able to locate and contact some of these to either join forces or to trade skills, produce or wenches.
 Due to geographical and logistical limitations, the only practical way to do this would be by radio communication.